 Are you running in-person day camp?

-In the meantime, virtual camp will start June 29.
-Virtual camp options are still available.
+Yes, and virtual camp spots are still available.
 Our virtual camps will be all the best parts of camps — campers will go on adventures, explore new skills, make friends, and get wacky!
 See our offerings and get more details >

 Can I get a refund for summer camp?